racheldmiller/GifTastic/README.md

 <h3>Additional Commentary</h3>
 I noticed if the Disney villain isn't as "popular," the Giphy images won't exclusively be of them.
 Also, maybe it's an issue with my laptop, but I have to press the image really hard in order to get the image to pause.

+<h3>Problems with Initial Submission</h3>
+Wasn't able to successfully pull from the API.
+This code has come a long way.

 <h3>TO-DO LIST</h3>
 Style the page more with some CSS.